Arugula or rocket lettuce is an ideal leafy vegetable for the colder times of the year.

 When to grow arugula

-You will learn that you can grow arugula from about April to August if you read the back of most seed packets.
+You will learn that you should grow arugula from about April to August if you read the back of most seed packets.

 Arugula shines in a colder growing environment and is, in fact, more challenging to care for in the summertime.